Skip to content

 The Hill of Tara has a far-reaching history as a spiritual site, a burial site, and even a place for crowning kings.
 It has also been the site of several battles throughout history.
 Much of this is no doubt due to its position as a high point in an otherwise flat landscape.

 What might surprise you is that this site is actually still used for burials and spirituality!
-There is a church on the Hill (whose grounds destroyed part of a mound) with a cemetery just outside of it.
-While the burials date back several hundred years, there were dates as recent as 2023 on headstones!
+There is a church on the Hill with a cemetery just outside of it.
+While many burials date back several hundred years, there were dates as recent as 2023 on headstones!

-One of the coolest parts was the Lia Fáil, or Stone of Destiny (pictured above), the primary inauguration stone for crowning the High King of Ireland.
+One of the coolest parts was the Lia Fáil, or Stone of Destiny (pictured at the top of the post), the primary inauguration stone for crowning the High King of Ireland.
 There were a lot of coins left at its base.

 From the Hill of Tara you can see all the way to the extent of the horizon in every direction.
 We met an Irishman there during our visit who told us that it was a popular spot to see the Northern Lights when they became visible.
 I would love to revisit the Hill during an event like that!